Vaishnavi-star-max/Follow-Along-Ecom/README.md

 4. *Protected Routes*: Added authentication middleware to protect certain routes, such as fetching the user profile and uploading the profile picture.

 ## Milestone 5:

+In this milestone, we will create a Sign-Up Page that allows users to register for an account.
+The page will include necessary fields for input, such as name, email, and password.
+We'll also implement form validation to ensure the data entered is correct and follows appropriate formats.

+# Objectives:
+1. Build a Sign-Up page using HTML and CSS.
+2. Implement form validation using JavaScript to ensure user input is correct:
+3. Validate that the email follows a proper email format.
+4. Ensure the password meets security requirements (e.g., minimum length, special characters).

+# Features:
+1. User-friendly form layout.
+2. Client-side validation for fields like email and password.
+3. Responsive design that works on various devices (mobile, tablet, desktop).

+# JavaScript for Form Validation:
+Use JavaScript to validate the input fields.
+Email format: Ensure the email follows a valid format.
+Password criteria: Ensure the password is strong (e.g., minimum length, contains at least one number, special character, etc.).